After arrival in Berlin

 When you leave Berlin at the end of your Semester, you then also need to de-register from the broadcasting licence fee.
 You can do that on the website of the Rundfunkgebühr.
 You can use our guide on how to de-register from the Rundfunkbeitrag.

 Students who are NOT citizens of EU member states or of Norway, Iceland and Liechtenstein need to apply for a residence permit at the Landesamt für Einwanderung (Berlin Immigration Office) within 90 days after arrival or before their entry visa has expired, when they do not have a visa that is valid for the entire length of their stay.
-Students who are nationals of Israel, Japan, the Republic of Korea, the United Kingdom and the United States of America may enter and stay in Germany without a visa and apply for a residence permit within 90 days after their arrival.
+Students who are nationals of Israel, Japan, the Republic of Korea, the United Kingdom and the United States of America as well as students who have a permanent residence permit in an EU member state can enter Germany without a visa and apply for a residence permit within 90 days of their arrival.

 We strongly recommend applying for a visa for the entire duration of your stay in Germany while you are still in your home country!

-If this is not possible, you can apply for a residence permit online via the Berlin Immigration Office website.
-We recommend that you do this as soon as possible.
+If this is not possible, you can apply for a residence permit 8 weeks before the expiration of your entrance visa online via the Berlin Immigration Office website.

 Students with Swiss nationality can find specific information about their residence permit on this section of the Berlin Immigration Office website.

-If you need assistance in completing the required form or submitting your online application, please do not hesitate to contact us, your International Office at ASH Berlin!
+If you need assistance in completing the required form or submitting your online application, please do not hesitate to contact us.

 During your stay in Berlin, you may need to open a German bank account, not just to pay rent, but also because your bank at home may charge extra fees for withdrawing cash and/or for every international money transfer you do.